 - Articles 118 and 126: It is the duty of the State to promote the participation of the people in education and culture.

 - Article 160: The administration of justice recognizes citizen participation through the traditional leaders of the original peoples of the Caribbean Coast and Judicial Facilitators throughout the country, as alternative methods of access to justice and alternative conflict resolution, all in accordance with the law.

 Unfortunately, however, Nicaragua lacks the political will, suitable institutions, and committed officials to protect these rights in practice.
 While government officials may be aware of the laws, the implementation of the laws is excessively discretionary in favor of those whom the State supports.

 The key national law concerning public participation used to be the Law of Citizen Participation (Law No. 475, La Gaceta No. 241, December 19, 2003).
 Technically, the Law of Citizen Participation and its regulations have been in force since 2003 and have never been modified or repealed.
 However, the law is no longer implemented because the Ortega government has ignored it and promulgated other laws, such as the Family Code of 2014, which conforms to the modalities of citizen participation that the Ortega government envisions, tied to the interests of party entities that are portrayed as “state entities.”

 Barriers to Entry

-If registration is denied by the Department of Registry and Control of Associations, an appeal for review (Recurso de Revisión) may be filed before the Department.
+If registration is denied by the General Directorate of Registration and Control of Non-Profit Organizations, an appeal for review (Recurso de Revisión) may be filed before the Directorate.
 A subsequent appeal (Recurso de Apelación) may be filed with a higher authority, in this case the Minister of Governance.
 This would exhaust the administrative alternatives for appeal, leaving open the alternative of filing for judicial protection (Recurso de Amparo).